 an anti-Nazi conspirator.
 Following this experience, he moved into the

 Almost all Fallada's novels, which

 he wrote in the 1930s, were

-translated into English.
-Setting aside his light non-contemporary
+Setting aside Fallada's light non-contemporary

 novels, the best of these works provide an unique insight into everyday

 life in Germany by an author, who neither embraced Nazism nor left his

 home country, like so many of his friends and colleagues.
 To the annoyance of

 the literary authorities, he did his best not write books suitable to